Nutrition and Hydration in Care Settings

 How the Course Is Delivered

-Sessions are practical, discussion-based, and built around the real nutrition and hydration situations care staff encounter.
+This course is available face-to-face at your workplace or chosen venue, or live online via Zoom or Microsoft Teams for teams in multiple locations or with remote workers.
+Sessions are practical, discussion-based, and built around the real nutrition and hydration situations that care staff encounter.
 The aim is a genuine understanding of the risks and responsibilities involved, not a theoretical overview of why food and drink matter.
-Delivery includes:

 • Direct discussion of the presentations most commonly misread in care settings, including dehydration presenting as acute confusion and weight loss masked by incomplete recording